 ![]() |

-| To further encourage passengers to stay off the platform protrusions they are painted with black and yellow stripes, plus there are loudspeaker announcements when
+To further encourage passengers to stay off the platform protrusions they are painted with black and yellow stripes, plus there are loudspeaker announcements when

 freight trains are scheduled to pass by.
 The protrusions are only long enough to match up with the tram's doorways, although there is a little leeway to give the tram driver a stopping range of about a metre.
 These views were sourced at the Albert-Einstein-Strasse stop, which is on the route towards Baunatal.
-Interim / other options. |
+Interim / Other Options |

 ||